-As a family law attorney in Fort Lauderdale, I have many friends who ask me, “What should I consider prior to filing for divorce” As such, I have listed a few things to consider if a divorce or separation is imminent.
+As a family law attorney in Fort Lauderdale, I have many friends who ask me…“What should I consider prior to filing for divorce?”

 Filing for divorce can be extremely stressful on you and your family (especially your children).
 It is important to be mentally prepared for the process.
 A mental health professional can help you navigate through the range of emotions you will experience through a divorce.
 A mental health professional can also help you become self-sufficient, recommend relaxation outlets, and most importantly, counsel you on how to deal and interact with your children and soon to be former spouse.
 As always, you should refrain from badmouthing your spouse in front of and/or to the children.
 Even though it may difficult, you should always encourage a loving relationship between the children and your spouse.